alklasil/mbed-os-example-master-slave/README.md

 This is a prototype smart home IoT application that allows configuring a master-slave network using K64F development boards that runs on Arm Mbed OS.
-The create 6lowPAN wireless mesh grid, where you can have boards configured as border routers, buttons and light nodes.
+They create a 6lowPAN wireless mesh grid, where you can have boards configured as border routers, buttons and light nodes.

-Setting up: In order to test this yourself, follow the setup guide to start the development found at https://os.mbed.com/getting-started/, and make sure the "mbed" command is available on your path.
+Setting up: In order to test this yourself, follow the setup guide to start the mbed development found at https://os.mbed.com/getting-started/, and make sure the "mbed" command is available on your path.

 #### Compiling

-When cloning the project, you can with two commands compile and load the project to a node.
+When cloning the project, with two commands you can compile and load the project to a node.

 **The mesh node** requires 2 commands: